 Deadlines and Dates

-- Grants are made to qualified 501(c)(3), governmental, educational, and religious organizations serving McDowell County.
+- Grants may be awarded to qualified 501(c)(3), governmental, educational, and religious organizations serving McDowell County with a documented history of substantial work in McDowell County that pre-dates the application.

 - An eligible organization may only submit one application per year.